Progression of the 2010 Census Round

 Fig. 2: Distribution of conducted and scheduled censuses over the period of the 2010 Census Round according to region (n.s. = not scheduled).

-An estimated 6 173 344 186 persons (90% of the estimated world population) have been enumerated in the 199 censuses conducted as of 1 May 2013 (this figure is based on the projected population for the year 2010 as estimated by the UN World Population Prospect Revision 2010, Medium Variant).
-At the end of the first year of the 2010 census round, 2005, an estimated 5.5% of the world's population had been enumerated (see Fig. 3).
+An estimated 6 210 953 715 persons (90% of the estimated world population) have been enumerated in the 205 censuses conducted as of 1 January 2014 (this figure is based on the projected population for the year 2010 as estimated by the UN World Population Prospect Revision 2010, Medium Variant).
+At the end of the first year of the 2010 census round, 2005, an estimated 5.5% of the world population had been enumerated (see Fig. 3).
 At the end of 2009 this proportion increased to 21%.
-The single year with the highest number of persons enumerated is 2010, when 43 countries or areas (including China) with a population of over 2.5 billion (about 37% of the world's population) conducted a census.
-At the end of the census round in 2014, 96.3% of the world population is expected to be enumerated (based on the current census schedules).
+The single year with the highest number of persons enumerated is 2010, when 43 countries or areas (including China) with a population of over 2.5 billion (37% of the world population) conducted a census.
+At the end of the census round in 2014, about 96% of the world population will have been enumerated (based on the current census schedule).

 Fig. 3: Projection of the enumerated population over the course of the 2010 Census Round.